jamesshore/simplebuild/README.md

 Change before release:
 - Modify examples to use new descriptor spec

-- When creating a module, the options and parameters need a lot of checking.
+- When creating a module, the options and parameters need a lot of checking in `index.js`.
 Writing tests for this behavior is particularly tedious and repetitive.
+Create helper methods for this that take advantage of descriptors.
 - Should messages be written to stderr instead of stdout?
 - Could creation of modules' readme file be automated, particularly the "usage" and "examples" sections?
 - Pull `__test_files.js` out of simplebuild-jshint into its own module or helper